 Go ahead, mine for gold nuggets and enjoy the glimmering insights of your PPC campaigns.
 Are there other reports or features you regularly use?
 What are you missing in Google Analytics from what we’ve talked about above?
 Let us know in the comments section below!

 Want to know if your PPC marketing is wasting your money?
-Apply for a PPC audit and we’ll gladly offer you more tips and tricks for your account.
+Request a proposal and we’ll gladly offer you more tips and tricks for your account.
 Don’t worry, it’s free and no strings attached!

 Until next time, hack your way to a better Google Analytics experience and squeeze the most out of this tool!